 There are several stories of Kedarnath Temple.
 Some claim it to be built by Guru Adi Shankaracharya in the 8th century whereas others claim it to be built by Raja Bhoj of Malwa in the 2nd century.

 Acc. to Hindu mythology, the temple was initially built by Pandavas.
 Pandav Brothers after killing their kin during the Kurukshetra war, wanted to seek forgiveness from Lord Shiva but Shiv was not interested in meeting and forgiving them.
-So, the Lord Shiva left Kashi his abode and came to dwell in these Himalayan range at Guptkashi.
+So, Lord Shiva left Kashi his abode and came to dwell in this Himalayan range at Guptkashi.
 However, Pandavas got to know about his presence and they reached here too.
 To further hide, Lord Shiva turned himself into a bull and got mixed with the grazing cattle.
 But the Pandavas especially Bhima being too smart tracked Lord Shiva, and on realizing this Lord Shiva tried to disappear by sinking himself head-first into the ground.
 One of the brothers grabbed his tail and hind limb, forcing him to appear and forgive them.
 So, the hump is found at Kedarnath whereas the rest body parts are found at four other locations and together these places are known as Panch Kedars.

 There is another Hindu story, in which a Hindu Deity Nar Narayana performed a severe act of austerity and on getting pleased, Lord Shiva appeared in front of them to grant their wish.
 The Deity requested Lord Shiva to stay here in the original form i.e. Jyotilingam for the welfare of humanity.
 Shiva granted their wish and Kedarnath became his abode.

-Now, the most Interesting story is that Geologist believes that the Kedarnath temple remained hidden under the snow for 400 years during the Little Ice Age era i.e. from 1300to 1900 AD.
+Now, the most interesting story is that Geologist believes that the Kedarnath temple remained hidden under the snow for 400 years during the Little Ice Age-era i.e. from 1300to 1900 AD.
 The yellow lines on the temple structure completely depict the glacial activity it had undergone.

 Inside Kedarnath Temple

-Kedarnath Temple is an ages old stone temple.
+Kedarnath Temple is an ages-old stone temple.
 Its architecture truly looks quite stout and that has been proved, as it still stands magnificently even after all the natural calamities and catastrophes.

 Climb 3-4 stairs and you enter the first hall of the Kedarnath Temple.
 The Temple is dark and gloomy form inside, It houses statues of the five Pandava brothers (Bhim, Nakula, Yudishitra, Arjun and Sahadeva) and their consort Drapudi, Lord Krishna, Nandi- the vehicle of Shiva in the center and Virabhadra (one of the guards of Shiva).
 Another beautiful silver door decorated with Om makes you enter the main hall.
-In the center of the main hall, is a conical or triangular shaped stone considered to be the Dhad (Torso) of Lord Shiva.
+In the center of the main hall, is a conical or triangular-shaped stone considered to be the Dhad (Torso) of Lord Shiva.
 The stone was completely covered in ghee and butter by pilgrims.
 Earlier the pilgrims used to pour milk and water on Shivlinga but now the management has stopped it.
 The statue of Shiva and other deities are also installed in the main hall.